-There is ongoing discussions between the two entities to efficiently manage the transition and is yet pending to take decision in the sectors like Banking & Service, Fishing, Travel & Education, Energy & Climate, Data & Security, Thematic Cooperation and Unions Programmes which may conclude down the line with mutual understanding and advantages.
-When seeing UK’s exit globally, they would lose out on collective bargaining power in the EU i.e. up to 18% of EU’s single market which is the world’s largest trading bloc.
-It’s true that now The Great Britain can enjoy the whole cake instead of having a piece, but they shall also face the consequences all alone.
-And one of those consequences would be to revive the falling economy of the UK post exit.
-Per stats the expected overall GDP fall in the UK would sum up to 26 billion GBP to 55 billion GBP which is estimated to be twice as big as the total income loss of the member states of the EU.
+Discussions are ongoing between the two entities to efficiently manage the transition.
+But decisions are yet pending in the sectors like Banking & Financial Services, Fishing, Travel & Education, Energy & Climate, Data & Security, Thematic Cooperation and Unions Programmes which may conclude down the line with mutual understanding and advantages.
+When seeing UK’s exit globally, they would lose out on collective bargaining power in the EU i.e. up to 18% of the EU’s single market which is the world’s largest trading bloc.
+It’s true that now Great Britain can enjoy the whole pie instead of a piece, but then they shall also face the consequences alone.
+And one of those consequences would be to revive the falling economy of the UK post-exit.
+As per stats, the expected overall GDP fall in the UK would sum up between 26 billion GBP to 55 billion GBP, which is estimated to be twice the total income loss of the member states of the EU.

 Checklist for Traders

-- From January 1 2021, UK becomes a THIRD COUNTRY to EU.
-Which basically means UK is no more entitled to enjoy the luxury & rights given to the member states.
+- From January 1 2021, UK becomes the THIRD COUNTRY to the EU.
+This means the UK is no more entitled to enjoy the luxury & rights given to the member states.
 Not leaving out the EU’s VAT scheme, which shall no longer be valid for third countries.
-Meaning VAT added with customs duties and handling fees must be beard by the traders with mandatory customs clearance procedure.
+Hence, VAT added with customs duty and handling fee must be borne by the traders with mandatory customs clearance procedure.

 - Mandatory EORI (Economic Operators Registration and Identification number) number for companies of the importing country for import and export between third countries and the EU.